ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 ### Weak AI

 - Weak AI is a category that is flexible

-  - as soon as we understand how an AI-program works, it appears less "intelligent".
+  - as soon as we understand how an AI-program works,
+    it appears less "intelligent".

-- And as soon as a part of AI is successful, it becomes an own research area!
+- And as soon as AI is successful, it becomes an own research area!

-  - E.g., large parts of advanced search, parts of language understanding, parts of machine learning and probabilistic learning etc.
+  - e.g., search algorithms, natural language processing,
+    optimization, theorem proving, machine learning etc.

 - And AI is left with the remaining hard-to-solve problems!